 The storyboard consists of printed cards in different colours, each of which represents the type and sequence of the learning activities that the academics devise in the workshops.

-On one side of the card the type of learning is categorised as one of the following:
+On one side of the card, the type of learning is categorised as one of the following:

-On the other side of the card, the activities are detailed by the academics– whether that be digital or more traditional tasks.
+On the other side of the card, the activities are detailed by the academics – whether that be digital or more traditional tasks.
 This enables the academics to illustrate the sequence and the variety of learning activities that will be used to meet the modules’ intended learning outcomes and the method of assessment.

 The workshops have already seen evidence of success across the Higher Education sector.
 It has been shown to produce a sharp focus and high level of engagement from academics, specifically those who may not have normally had the time to collaborate in this way.
-An increase in the dialogue surrounding creative information has also been observed, as well group reflection about curriculum design, thus helping to produce a more cohesive and interactive product.
+An increase in the dialogue surrounding creative information has also been observed, as well as group reflection about curriculum design, thus helping to produce a more cohesive and interactive product.

 Here at The University of Manchester, the ABC workshops were initially piloted within the University of Manchester Worldwide team to help develop courses as part of their Clinical Bioinformatics distance learning master’s course.
 The team had shared their success in using the high-energy 90-minute workshops to develop plans for their modules.

 Following this, our team organised and ran two very successful sessions that saw staff attending from across the University.
-Although further sessions were in the planning stages, the impacts of COVID-19 on University activities meant that the planned face-to-face sessions could not place.
+Although further sessions were in the planning stages, the impacts of COVID-19 on University activities meant that the planned face-to-face sessions could not take place.
 The team is currently devising a strategy to deliver these workshops in a virtual setting, thus maintaining teaching continuity during the transition to online learning.

 Lizzie Lewis and Annie Pye spoke about their experiences using the ABC workshop in developing their Psychology units.
 They decided to use ABC for developing their new unit on Emotion for the Psychology BSc.
 They appreciated how quickly they could redesign a whole unit and have the ability to collaborate with other academics on their strategies for teaching and learning.
 Lizzie explained how it was easier to tailor activities to topics and being able to concentrate more on pedagogy when picking new learning activities.
 ABC was efficient, helpful, creative and “an obvious choice for quick progression”.